orchidchetiaphukan/orchidchetiaphukan.github.io/index.md

 ### Talks, Honors and Achievements

--> Presented a session at FDP- Anil Neerukonda Institute of technology and sciences, Visakhapatnam, India on the topic of Foundations and Applications of AI in Healthcare with a specific focus on stress recognition through wearable sensors with the application of TinyML.
+-> Presented a session at FDP- Anil Neerukonda Institute of technology and sciences, Visakhapatnam, India on the topic of Foundations and Applications of AI in Healthcare with a specific focus on stress recognition through wearable sensors with the application of TinyML

+---

+### Experience

+-> Research Intern at <a href="https://aiisc.ai/">AI Institute at University of South Carolina</a>  (Dec'21 - June'22)

 ### Teaching